-Ashley Breakfield represents large and small businesses, as well as individual property owners, in sophisticated environmental, land use and real estate matters.
+Ashley Breakfield represents large-scale urban developers, real estate investors, renewable energy companies, and private property owners in sophisticated land use and real estate matters.